Family, rescuers praise Minnesota man pinned under tree for 4 days

 “We’re reading Plato’s dialogues — a philosophy book about Socrates,” she explained.
 “We read a chapter every week.”

-Living in Nevada, it allows the two to stay in touch.
+Because Emma lives in Nevada, it keeps the two in touch.
 “I knew he never would miss that call and at the very least he would have texted me to tell me he was busy.”

 She convinced herself that maybe he just had some phone trouble.
 “I should have listened to my gut,” Emma Ceplecha said.